rosafilgueira/cluster-code/README.md

 cp production/bluclobber/harness/output_submission results/output_submission_normaliser.txt
 ```

+These file are needed for visualising results. `production/` will be deleted and recreated when running subsequent queries.

-### Check normaliser query resuults
+### Check normaliser query results

-As a quick and dirty check, run:
+As a very quick and dirty check, run:

 ```
 wc production/bluclobber/harness/data_normaliser/normaliser.yml